 After 15 years in Portland we were able to move back near Eugene when Brian started working remotely and I taught at regular (not special ed) preschools.
 We found an 80s-era ranch to turn into a cottage and these DIY’s (both inside and out), plus my tried-and-true recipes, became the core of the blog, An Oregon Cottage, in February of 2009.

 We met our rescue dog, Samson, Thanksgiving 2005 and you know him to be the source of many of our best stories.
-He’s also starred in a video about dog food and he’s the poster child for the miracle of turmeric.
+He’s also starred in an AOC video about dog food and he’s the poster child for the miracle of turmeric.
 We tell everyone about how much it has helped him – if you have an older dog with issues that could be caused by inflammation (trouble getting up, favoring a leg, etc.) read this article on turmeric for dogs and watch this video that updates it 2 years later.

 After blogging for 3-4 years as a hobby, I got serious and turned it into a business in 2013 which has enabled us to have the freedom to travel combined with Brian’s remote writing work.
 I couldn’t ever have thought of this job, but it has turned into something of a dream job!

 These are the cookies that won the heart of my future father-in-law.
 Yep, they are that good.
 Brian’s dad was an amazing man and I wrote a little of what he meant to everyone who knew him here (it’s a good read if you’re in the mood for being inspired by a life well lived).